abinthomasonline/flask-boilerplate/README.md

 - Simple web interface for interacting with the data
 - SQLite database for easy setup and portability
 - Test suite with pytest
+- Initial demo data for toys and games

 ## Requirements